 Model talks are a great addition to any day trip to London.
 The model reveals a fascinating glimpse into the future of the London’s skyline and enables pupils to see a panorama of the capital they can’t get at street level.
 We can accommodate groups of up to 30 pupils for 10 minute introductory talks which are free of charge.

-What’s going on in my borough?
-(KS3 and KS4) Toggle
+Regenerating London: What’s going on in my borough?
+(KS3-KS5) Toggle

-Inspired by our recent research London’s Towns: Shaping the Polycentric City this session is aimed at increasing pupils understanding of the planning process and the future development of their own area alongside careers in the construction industry.
+Inspired by our recent research London’s Towns: Shaping the Polycentric City session is aimed at increasing pupils understanding of the planning process and the future development of their own area alongside careers in the construction industry.
 Through hands-on challenges pupils consider what makes a successful sustainable town, learning more about what key challenges face city planners in London today.
+Students areintroduced to the London Plan, accessing statistics about the changing needs of London’s population and learn about the role of planners within London’s built environment as applied to the context of their own area.
+They will work in groups on design challenges as part of this session.

 Regenerating London: UK case study for geography GCSE and A Level (KS3-KS5) Toggle